Scanned copy of the certification sent to ARMICS@doa.virginia.gov

 These directives address reporting requirements necessary to compile the Comprehensive Annual Financial Report (CAFR) as required by the Code of Virginia.

-The 2016 and 2017 Fixed Costs By Agency Schedule (Schedule A) represents the most current approved information available for inclusion in your agency's cost allocation plan or indirect cost rate proposal for the fiscal year ended June 30, 2014 and 2015, respectively.
-The SICAP was prepared in accordance with the requirements of the Code of Federal Regulations (CFR) 2 CFR, Part 200 and was approved by the Department of Health and Human Services (DHHS) on September 1 and 6, 2017, respectively.
+The 2018 Fixed Costs By Agency Schedule (Schedule A) represents the most current approved information available for inclusion in your agency's cost allocation plan or indirect cost rate proposal for the fiscal year ended June 30, 2016.
+The SICAP was prepared in accordance with the requirements of the Code of Federal Regulations (CFR) 2 CFR, Part 200 and was approved by the Department of Health and Human Services (DHHS) on November 27, 2018.

 You should include these costs in addition to your agency indirect costs, as required by the Indirect Cost Recoveries From Grants and Contracts section of the current Appropriation Act and CAPP Section 20705, "Indirect Cost Recovery," to facilitate recovering the maximum indirect costs.